-- Subsequent, the cement mixer must be prepared in a continuous cycle using concrete, it is poured within the formwork.
+- Subsequently, the cement mixer must be prepared in a continuous cycle using concrete, it is poured within the formwork.

-- On a height about 25mm to 30mm fittings have to be positioned and to keep away from undesirable cavities concrete should be carefully poured.
+- At a height of about 25mm to 30mm fittings have to be positioned and to keep away from undesirable cavities concrete should be carefully poured.

 - The floor must be leveled and left to dry after filling the surface and the formwork will be eliminated when it is dried.

 There are the following benefits of the grillage foundation as follows:

 - This foundation reduces the heat-evoke of the home.

 - If the home is constructed near highways it reduces the level of the home vibration.

 - Contractors can save time using a grillage foundation as it has the speed of Installation.

 - To keep away from poured concrete and saves time with easy installation this foundation is used.